AntoineBalaine/reaperConsole1/src/designDoc_TODOs.md

+# Default Channel Strip Panel
+  * Open from settings menu
+    Check that it's possible to go through the git history of a file in neovim.
+    Add a default channel strip mode.
+Settings can transition to it, and it can only transition back to it.
+    When open, it's assigned to a ModuleList, similar to the fx_sel mode.
+    Buttons track 1 through track 5 can open it.
+  * FX selection interface
+    Modify (again) the fx_browser so that it returns the fx selection the fx_sel_panel should be re-used by the default fx for selecting a default fx.
+    Update the UI from settings menu: default fX should have a circled numbered button that shows which track btns to click to open the panel.
+  * Order configuration
+    should be selectable from the settings menu

-MODIFY BROWSER LOGIC TO ACCOUNT FOR INSERTION POSITION IN THE CHANNEL STRIP I’d like to rely on the re-entrancy for this - which requires replacing whatever module for which we’re trying to select.
+# MODIFY BROWSER LOGIC TO ACCOUNT FOR INSERTION POSITION IN THE CHANNEL STRIP
+I’d like to rely on the re-entrancy for this - which requires replacing whatever module for which we’re trying to select.
 -> browser replaces an fx
 -> reaper calls csurf